How to Simplify Your Life

 Digitize

-I've digitized most books, (home VHS)-movies, CDs, photos, paperwork, notes, calendars, planners, cameras, cash, wallets.
+I've digitized most books, (VHS) movies, CDs, photos, paperwork, notes, calendars, planners, cameras, cash, wallets.
 The analog age is over.
 Less things to weigh you down.
-Special shout-out to Mediafix for digitizing old photographs and helping to preserve memories forever.
+Special shout-out to Mediafix for digitizing our old family photographs and helping to preserve memories forever (which I still need to AI-upscale).

 Humans are rarely able to see the long-term consequences of their actions.
 The goal of increasing income/resources should lead to less work and less expenditures, not the opposite where you inflate your lifestyle.
 It creates an environment with more (unanticipated) responsibilities, making it harder or even impossible to return from.